JoshFarwig/nana-nalu/docs/surf_app_architecture.md

 ## dev phases

-### phase 1: core features / user validations
+### phase 1: mini features
 - Basic user authentication, authorization, profile setup
-- NOAA buoy data integration
+- basic buoy data integration / registry
-  - Each registered bouy is stashed in redis (need to look into how to update it dynamically)
+  - Each registered bouy is stashed in redis? (need to look into options on how to update it dynamically / based on user requests)
-- Surf spot creation and management
+- Basic surf spot creation / deletion
-- User observations and condition notes
+- User observations notes

-### phase 2: enhanced wave modeling
+### phase 2: basic wave modeling / bouy caching integration
+- NOAA buoy data caching integration
+  - Each registered bouy is stashed in redis? (need to look into options on how to update it dynamically / based on user requests)
 - 2D shadow line/wave refraction modeling
+- Custom base-map creation for islands of hawaii.

+### phase 3: advanced modeling and extended features
 - Tide integration
+- Wind integration
-- Historical data analysis
+- Historical data analysis (Somewhat out of scope for now, could be a future feature for model training)
-- Improved spot recommendations

-### phase 3: advanced modeling
 - Bathymetry-based wave forecasting
 - Machine learning from user observations
-- Comprehensive forecast system

 ## sys arch

 can follow a modern microservices architecture with:

 - FastAPI backend (RESTful API)
-  - Will handle most if not all of the buisness logic of the app
+  - Will handle most if not all of the buisness logic of the app, takes a monolithic approach, or modular-monolithic?
+Could do a micro-services approach too but start mono for simplistic
-- PostgreSQL database (with SQLModel)
+- PostgreSQL database (with SQLModel?
+Or only sql-alchemy)
-  - will include user data and spot data
 - Redis cache for buoy data
   - Will link with the back-end, each
 - Next.JS front-end with shadcn ui?
+  - Need to consider the options for maps.
+  - Also, must be phone friendly as well so users can log in via browser on phone.
 - CI/CD pipeline with docker composes / gh actions

 ### data flow